SDshadow971/Minimal_Code/README.md

 # Minimal_Code
-Minimal code for a langage
+Minimal code for a langage for :
-Minimal code for :
 - C
 - C++
 - HTML